Digital-Alchemy-TS/documentation/docs/home-automation/hass/call-proxy.md

 authors: [zoe-codez]
 sidebar_position: 2
 ---
-## 📚 Description

 The call proxy is a deceptively simple service designed to provide a natural-feeling service calling interface for Home Assistant.
-It creates a general [proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) interface, and passes through any valid call to the [websocket](/hass/websocket-api) as a service call.
+It creates a general [proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) interface, and passes through any valid call to the [websocket](/docs/home-automation/hass/websocket-api) as a service call.

 > Issue a simple call via the call proxy